-The on-site and hands-on learning experiences at the Treaty Grounds provide excellent opportunities for children to critically engage with Waitangi, the place, Te Tiriti o Waitangi and The Treaty of Waitangi, and with the history of Aotearoa / New Zealand as a nation.
-We offer 2 experiences a day (10am and 2pm) Monday to Friday excluding public holidays.
+The on-site and hands-on learning experiences at the Treaty Grounds provide excellent opportunities for learners to critically engage with Waitangi, the place, Te Tiriti o Waitangi and The Treaty of Waitangi, and with the history of Aotearoa / New Zealand as a nation.
+We offer two experiences (starting at 10am and at 2pm) every day Monday to Friday excluding public holidays.

 Our Learning Experiences are developed by our own New Zealand trained teachers and link closely with the New Zealand Curriculum.
 All visits are carefully planned in conjunction with the visiting teachers.